ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     Understanding data as a representation—rather than reality itself—helps you avoid

-&nbsp;     false confidence and encourages responsible interpretation.
+&nbsp;     When you understand what data really is, you become more careful about quality, assumptions, and what conclusions the dataset can support.

 &nbsp;   </p>